Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Introduction

-\textit{Exploitation of MEC}: MEC devices (MECDs) located at the network edge can quickly observe/collect the PHY information of the served IoT devices, including the RF fingerprints, and usually, possess more powerful CPUs than the end devices for performing encryption.
-The NDN naming scheme with built-in interest/data primitives can well suit MEC-enabled networks \cite{NDNforMEC,NDNauthen1}.
-The MECD can work with IoT devices in a coordinated manner to manage PHY fingerprints and dynamically offload the computation tasks \cite{offload1,offload2,offload3}, such as the signing task, and thus has the ability to achieve improved accuracy in authentication decision-making \cite{collaborativeEdge,IQIAFproof}.
+\textit{Exploitation of MEC}: MEC devices (MECDs) located at the network edge can quickly observe/collect the PHY information of the served IoT devices, including the RF fingerprints, and usually possess more powerful CPUs than the EDs for performing encryption.
+The NDN naming and in-network caching schemes with built-in interest/data primitives are well-suited for MEC-enabled networks \cite{NDNforMEC,NDNauthen1}.

+Consequently, it is practically feasible to replace the NDN packet signing at the resource-constrained ED with two steps: 1) MECD authenticates ED using PHY-ID, and 2) MECD works with the authenticated EDs in a coordinated manner to offload the signing task from EDs \cite{offload1,offload2,offload3}.